 Sentiment analysis capabilities allow AI to tailor its interactions with customers in real time based on their emotions.
 On its own, AI provides shoppers with a digital personal assistant to guide their decision-making and shorten the conversion cycle.
 Retail associates can also use AI to inform their interactions with customers by easily referencing individual shopper profiles containing their corresponding purchase history, interests and preferences.
 AI understands day-to-day changes in consumer behavior and adapts content, recommendations and services with every interaction.

 Real-time, contextual recommendations are simplified with AI.

-Referring to previously collected data to strategize on decisions at hand, AI equips employees with role-optimized dashboards that direct them towards relevant tasks.
+Referring to previously collected data to strategise on decisions at hand, AI equips employees with role-optimized dashboards that direct them towards relevant tasks.
 It can increase the accuracy of adaptive pricing models by tracking supply and demand, and develop heatmaps based on in-store customer behavior to understand which store layouts drive conversion.
-By analyzing behavioral patterns, AI can identify customers who need help before they even seek it themselves.
+By analysing behavioral patterns, AI can identify customers who need help before they even seek it themselves.

 Retailers can use AI to boost their credibility.

 AI assures customers of quality, efficient brand interaction, no matter the channel, and empowers associates with the resources to deliver authentic and personal service.
 Retailers implementing AI can also encourage partnering suppliers and service providers to leverage its analytical insights and improve their own service.